mmynsted/pocketlink/README.md

 pocketlink
 ==========

-Manage files/directories, controlled by git, by abscracting the project deliverables into pockets
+Manage files/directories, controlled by git, by abstracting the project deliverables into pockets

 ## Requires
 * unix like OS with bash shell